 Tom Long joined SAEDF in November 2012 as Executive Vice President of Business Recruitment.
-With 25 years in economic development, Tom has worked in both the private and public sectors for local governments, utilities, chambers of commerce and private economic development organizations in North Carolina, South Carolina and Texas.
-As Executive Vice President, Mr. Long will lead efforts to recruit new business and industry to the San Antonio metropolitan area.
+With 30 years in economic development, Tom has worked in both the private and public sectors for local governments, utilities, chambers of commerce and private economic development organizations in North Carolina, South Carolina and Texas.
+As Executive Vice President, Mr. Long leads the team that recruits new business and industry to the San Antonio metropolitan area.
 Tom is also the Foundation’s subject matter expert in IT/IS/Cyber.
 With 12 years of experience in the electric utility industry, Tom was instrumental in securing the San Antonio data center operations of Microsoft, Texas Cryptologic Center, Chevron, and American Funds/Capital Group, to name a few.

 Mr. Long earned a Bachelor’s degree in Geology from the University of North Carolina at Wilmington and a Master’s Degree in Economic Geography from the University of North Carolina at Chapel Hill.
 In 2001, Tom earned the professional designation of Certified Economic Developer from the International Economic Development Council (IEDC).
-He is a Past President of Business Retention & Expansion International and current Co-Chair of the Membership Development Advisory Committee of IEDC and on the Texas Economic Development Council Board.
+He is an active member of IEDC, the Industrial Asset Management Council, the Southern Economic Development Council, and currently serves as Treasurer of the Texas Economic Development Council.

 Michele Boggs joined SAEDF as Assistant Vice President of Research in June 2011 and was promoted to Vice President in March 2012.
 She is responsible for leading the Business Retention & Expansion (BRE) Program, which is designed to help retain and grow local companies in the San Antonio metropolitan area.
 Prior to joining SAEDF, Boggs worked as a Research Analyst for the Texas Comptroller of Public Accounts.
 There she was a contributing author and researcher on various studies including the Financial Allocation Study for Texas (FAST) and the Texas in Focus series, which analyzed factors affecting the state of Texas’ economy and economic development issues unique to the various regions of the state.

 Boggs holds a Master’s of Arts Degree and a Bachelor’s Degree from Texas State University.